March 24-26, 2023

 "Skills of Scouting"

 Camporee is a weekend camp out for troops full of competition to test Scouting skills.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.
 The Iron Horse and Phoenix District Chapters of the Order of the Arrow will be hosting a joint camporee.

 Patrols will compete in events such as archery, tomahawk throwing, fire building, first aid, pioneering, orienteering, and nature study.
 Troops will be competing in the Grand Skills Relay.
 Scoutmasters will demonstrate their skills in a specialized cook-off.
 Saturday night will end the night at a wonderful campfire full of awards, songs, and skits.

-Every troop must send a representative to the January, February and March roundtables to help plan the camporee.
+Every troop must send a representative to the January and February roundtables to help plan the camporee.
 Every troop needs to run a part of the camporee (e.g., competition, facilities).
 This year’s camporee promises to challenge the youth leadership, as well as stretching everyone else’s comfort zones.
 These events cannot happen without each Scout’s competitive spirit and participation.

 Part 2: Payment: The registration fee is $10 per Scout and $5 per adult.
 Registration is completed by the unit leadership.
 Members of the Order of the Arrow who are volunteering to run stations can attend free of charge; contact the chapter chief to volunteer to help.
 Registration is paid online with credit card or electronic check.
 There is no onsite registration.
 Council refund policy.